eliashezron/eliashezron/README.md

 ## 👀 A Solidity Engineer
 ## I am passionate about blockchain technologies
-- 🔭 My current focus is building PesaPay.
+- 🚀 My current focus is building PesaPay.
-- looking also to contribute more to opensource.
+- 🔭 Looking also to contribute more to opensource.
 - 🌱 I’m currently perfecting my solidity.
 - 👯 I’m looking to collaborate on EVM blockchain projects.
 - 💬 Ask me about solidity